thcasey3/hanlab/docs/source/odnp.rst

               }

-Now you can either create a workspace and add the dictionary under the key **'hydration_inputs'**,
+Now you can either create a DNPLab workspace and add the dictionary under the key **'hydration_inputs'**,

 .. code-block:: python